dmaddox/UTAlumni/README.md

 #### MySQL

-  Used to store data from users for both login and profile sections.
+&nbsp;&nbsp;&nbsp;&nbsp;Used to store data from users for both login and profile sections.

 #### Node.js

-  The main platform used in the back-end development.
+&nbsp;&nbsp;&nbsp;&nbsp;The main platform used in the back-end development.

 #### Express

-  The framework used to create and execute routing in node.
+&nbsp;&nbsp;&nbsp;&nbsp;The framework used to create and execute routing in node.

 #### Passport

-  In conjunction with bcrypt, passport handled user authentication to keep the focus of our app exclusively on UT boot camp students and alumni.
+&nbsp;&nbsp;&nbsp;&nbsp;In conjunction with bcrypt, passport handled user authentication to keep the focus of our app exclusively on UT boot camp students and alumni.

 #### Sequelize

-  The ORM used in node for communicating with and querying our MySQL database.
+&nbsp;&nbsp;&nbsp;&nbsp;The ORM used in node for communicating with and querying our MySQL database.

 ## Other Technologies